Kalayat Ancient Bricks Temple Complex: Temple complex

 The temples were built in Nagara style of Gurjara-Pratihara School.
 The layout of the temples indicates there were originally five temples in the Panchayatan group on the banks of holy Kapilayatna Tirtha (water tank).
 In the Panchayatan the main shrine was surrounded by four subsidiary shrines, which is contemporaneous to the temples of Khajuraho and Bhubaneshwar.
 Locally made red bricks were the main source of material for the buildings and sculptures.
 They were built without using any plaster or mortar.
 Only two temples survive.
 One temple is a Shiva temple in the Pancha Rathas style with a Linga statue and snake statue.
+Temples have a square-shaped shrine of the carved bricks joined without any mortar.
+The bricks in the sikhara are joined to form beehive patterns similar to the facade of the rock-cut chaitya hall of Ajanta or Ellora.
+This style of sculpting evolved from the Gupta (4-6th century CE) and post-Gupta architecture.
-There are stairs at the back leading to the Kapil Muni Tirtha, where pilgrims take a bath before worship.

-The temple complex includes a large Kapil Muni Tirath.
-The Tirtha pond is named Chyavan Giri Kund after another Vedic sage Chyavana who regained health and youth by consuming Chyawanprash (made by RajVaidhya twin Ashwini Kumar brothers) at his Ashram on Dhosi Hill near Nuh in Mewat district.
+There are stairs at the back leading to the Kapil Muni Tirtha comples, where pilgrims take a bath before worship, The pond is named Chyavan Giri Kund after another Vedic sage Chyavana who regained health and youth by consuming Chyawanprash (made by RajVaidhya twin Ashwini Kumar brothers) at his Ashram on Dhosi Hill near Nuh in Mewat district.

 There is also a temple of Katyayini devi who was the daughter of Sanskrit grammarian, mathematician and Vedic Sage Kātyāyana.

 There is also a Hanuman temple and Akhara.